Female tent camper walking dog on leash

 Wildlife Diseases

-If wildlife acts aggressively, it may be an indication that it is sick or injured.
+Some diseases can be passed between wildlife, pets and people.
 The best way to prevent exposure to any wildlife diseases is to avoid approaching and handling wild animals.

 If your pet has had contact with a skunk, bat, fox, prairie dog, raccoon or coyote, notify your veterinarian and your local health department.
-Domestic animals such as dogs, cats, cattle, and horses can become infected by touching or being bitten by a sick wild animal.
+Domestic animals such as dogs, cats, cattle and horses can become infected if they touch or are bitten by a sick animal.

 Diseases in Humans and Pets